ztyyLV/barcode-reader-docs-mobile/programming/objectivec-swift/user-guide.md

     [_dce setCameraDesiredState:CAMERA_STATE_ON];
     _dce.isEnable = YES;
     */

+    /*
+    Put the code for setting the video input source here.
-    /*Set DCE setting parameters in Dynamsoft Barcode Reader.
+    Set DCE setting parameters in Dynamsoft Barcode Reader.
     The camera instance will be transferred as an argument to the barcode reader.
-    With the Camera instance, the barcode reader will automatically use decodeBuffer as the decode method.*/ DCESettingParameters* para = [[DCESettingParameter alloc] init];
+    With the Camera instance, the barcode reader will automatically use decodeBuffer as the decode method.
+    */
+    DCESettingParameters* para = [[DCESettingParameter alloc] init];
     para.cameraInstance = _dce;
     para.textResultDelegate = self;